-Beaucarnea is a magnificent indoor tree which many find appealing for its leafage and its amazing trunk.
+Beaucarnea is a magnificent indoor tree which many find appealing for its pony-tail leafage and its amazing elephant’s foot-like trunk.

-The planting, repotting, watering and care are are all good practices that will increase its growth and protect if from falling sick.
+The planting, repotting, watering and care are are all good practices that will increase its growth and protect it from falling sick.

 Beaucarnea abhors excess water and must be planted in a pot with a hole in the bottom together with a bed of gravel or clay beads at the bottom of the pot.